core-wg/oscore/draft-ietf-core-object-security.md

   * If the value of Observe in the Outer message is 0:

     * If Observe is present and has value 0 in the decrypted options, discard the Outer Observe.
-If the Token, Kid and Partial IV are identical to a previously received Observe registration, respond with a notification as described in {{observe-replay-processing}};
+If the Token, kid and Partial IV are identical to a previously received Observe registration, respond with a notification as described in {{observe-replay-processing}};

     * Otherwise, discard both the Outer and Inner (if present) Observe options and verify the 'Partial IV' parameter using the Replay Window, as described in {{replay-protection}}.